sweirich/pl-semantics-and-types/README.md

 CIS 7000-01 Fall 2025

 > [!IMPORTANT]
-> The first class will be on Wednesday, September 3rd.
+> The first class will be Wednesday, September 3rd.
+There is no class on 8/27.

 ## Course Description